jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_cookbook/filtering.rst

 =========

 The EnMAP Box comes with a variety of filtering algorithms.
-You can find them in the processing toolbox under *Convolution, Morphology and Filtering*.
-In this section we will demonstrate how to apply them, showing a spatial filter and a spectral filter.
+You can find them in the processing toolbox under :menuselection:`EnMAP-Box --> Convolution, Morphology and Filtering`.
+In this section we will demonstrate how to apply them, by showing a spatial filter and a spectral filter.

 Spatial Filter
 --------------